wix/stylable/packages/webpack-plugin/webpack5-change-list.md

 In webpack 5 Stylable modules uses `esm exports` and opt in to be fully optimized by webpack This means much smaller bundle size.

-2. smaller runtime size and memory usage.
+2. Smaller runtime size and memory usage.

-3. better of the shelf inclusion of necessary stylesheets in the build
+3. Better of the shelf inclusion of necessary stylesheets in the build

 Auto include imported @keyframes and compose (extending of classes) usage.